AphexConsulting/web-client-profile/README.md

 A handler can also be asynchronous.
 This will be detected by the library from the amount of arguments the function takes.
-To make an asynchronous handler, you should make your handler take two arguments, first the `clientProfile` and then the `next` handler, which you should call when your asynchronous handler is done. '''Note!'''
-If you forget to call the `next` handler, none of the following handlers will ever be called, so be careful and make sure it is called even in error conditions.
+To make an asynchronous handler, you should make your handler take two arguments, first the `clientProfile` and then the `next` handler, which you should call when your asynchronous handler is done. **Note!** If you forget to call the `next` handler, none of the following handlers will ever be called, so be careful and make sure it is called even in error conditions.